lets-program-together/algorithms-data-structure-practice/11-sorting/readme.md

 | Best (Ω)      | Average (Θ)      | Worst (O)      | Space |
 |---------------|------------------|----------------|-------|
 |   Ω(n log(n)) |   Θ(n log(n))    |   O(n log(n))  |  O(n) |
+Great if in-memory consumption is not a factor.
 * Divide the collection into halves until no longer divisble.
 * Merge the halves in sorted orded until all elements are sorted.
 * For the merging process, compare each element in the the arrays: